-In a Domain, a field whose value is calculated from a user-written formula that may include any number of fields, operators, and constants.
-A calculated field is defined in the Domain Designer, and it becomes one of the items to which the Domain's security file and locale bundles can apply.
+In an Ad Hoc view or a Domain, a field whose value is calculated from a user-defined formula that may include any number of fields, operators, and constants.
+For Domains, a calculated field becomes one of the items to which the Domain's security file and locale bundles can apply.
+There are more functions available for Ad Hoc view calculations than for Domains.